-Employment and compensation with the district is "at will" in that employees may be indefinitely suspended or terminated with or without cause, and with or without notice, at any
+Employment and compensation with the District is "at will" in that employees may be indefinitely suspended or terminated with or without cause, and with or without notice, at any time, at the option of either the District or yourself, except as otherwise provided by law.

-If your performance is unsatisfactory due to lack of ability, failure to abide by the district rules or failure to fulfill the requirements of your job, you will be notified of the problem.
+If your performance is unsatisfactory due to lack of ability, failure to abide by the District rules or failure to fulfill the requirements of your job, you will be notified of the problem.
 If a satisfactory improvement does not occur, you may be dismissed.
 Some incidents may result in immediate dismissal.